Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

 Imagine a random metric over the plane.
 Given two points, consider the locus of all points that are equidistant from them.
 In Euclidean geometry this is of course a straight line, the perpendicular bisector between the points, and also an infinite geodesic of the Euclidean metric.
 What is the shape of this curve in the random metric?
 Of interest are its local behaviour, its relation to geodesics, and its global nature.

-We study geodesics and competition interfaces in the {\bf directed landscape}, which is expected to be the scaling limit of the most natural planar discrete random metric: first passage percolation.
-The directed landscape is the scaling limit of all classical last passage percolation models, and carries the metric geometry inherent in models belonging to the KPZ universality class.
-Its therefore describes universal KPZ geometry.
+We study geodesics and bisectors (called competition interfaces) in the directed landscape, which is expected to be the scaling limit of the most natural planar discrete random metric: first passage percolation.
+This connection is conjectural, but it has been shown that the directed landscape is the scaling limit of most classical last passage percolation models, and carries the geometric structure inherent in models belonging to the KPZ universality class.
+It therefore describes random, universal KPZ geometry.

-Several questions we consider have been studied in the literature in the pre-limit, for last passage percolation models, and some of our ideas do go back to the work of other authors.
-There are, however, crucial differences.
-One is that in the directed landscape, there are arbitrary small scales.
-This give rise to complications as well as interesting new questions.
-The second is that this limit has more symmetries, which allows us to give explicit answers to many questions.
-Before giving such an example, let us give a definition of the directed landscape.